Assessing hierarchies by their consistent segmentations

 Let $\pi_1$ and $\pi_2$ be two partitions of a pixel set $I.$ Partition $\pi_1$ is {\em finer} than partition $\pi_2,$ denoted $\pi_1\leq \pi_2,$ if each region of $\pi_1$ is included in a region of $\pi_2.$ In this case, we also say that $\pi_2$ is {\em coarser} than $\pi_1.$ Let $\Pi$ be a finite chain of partitions $\Pi\!=\!\{ \pi_i \,\, | \,\, 0 \leq i \leq j \leq n \implies \pi_i \leq \pi_j \}$ where $\pi_0$ is the finest partition and $\pi_n$ is the trivial partition of $\,I\,$ into a single region: $\pi_n = \{I\}$.
 A hierarchy $\,\cal{T}$ is a pool of regions of $\,I,$ called {\em nodes}, that are provided by elements of $\Pi\!:\,\,{\cal T} \!=\! \{\, N \! \subset I \,\, | \,\, \exists \, \pi_i \in \Pi \, : \, N \! \in \! \pi_i \,\}.$ For any two partitions from $\Pi,$ one is finer than the other, hence, any two nodes $N_1, N_2 \!\in\! \cal T$ are either nested $(N_1 \!\subset\!
 N_2$ or $N_2 \!\subset\!
 N_1),$ or disjoint $(N_1 \!\cap\!
 N_2 \!= \emptyset);$ see Figure \ref{fig:hierarchy-examp}.

-A hierarchy $\cal T$ can be represented by a dendrogram, and every possible partition of $I$ corresponds to a set of $\cal T$'s nodes and may be obtained by “cutting” the dendrogram; see Figure \ref{fig:hierarchy-examp}.
-Every $\pi_i \in \Pi$ is specified by a {\em horizontal cut} of the dendrogram, but there are many other ways to cut the dendrogram, and each cut specifies a partition of $\,I.$ In the literature, any partition of $\,I$ into nodes of $\,\cal T$ is called a {\em cut of the hierarchy} \cite{guigues2006scale, xu2016hierarchical}.
-As we shall see later, a hierarchy may induce other partitions of $I$.

 Let $N_1$ and $N_2$ be two different nodes of $\,\cal T$.